tidev/appc-daemon/docs/Architecture-Overview.md

 The Core can only be invoked directly and cannot be loaded via `require('appcd-core')`.

-The Core is and should almost always be spawned by the Bootstrap.
-However, it is possible to spawn the Core directly bypassing the Bootstrap.
+The Core is and should almost always be spawned by the appcd CLI.
+However, it is possible to spawn the Core directly bypassing the appcd CLI.
 This is useful for debugging, but is very cumbersome.
 For more information about debugging the Core directly, please refer to the [Debugging the Appc Daemon](Getting-Started.md#debugging-the-appc-daemon) in the Getting Started documenation.